Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M950 R0 C"pwm_pin+forward_pin+reverse_pin" Qfff Laa:bb
 </pre>

 * C can have 1, 2 or 3 pins.
-The first pin defined is a pwm capable pin to set the spindle speed.
-If a second pin is defined it is used as spindle on/off, if three pins are defined then the second pin is spindle forward and the third is spindle reverse.
+  * The first pin defines a pwm-capable pin to set the spindle speed.
+  * If a second pin is defined it is used as spindle on/off.
+  * If a third pin is defined it is used as spindle forward/reverse.
 * "fff" is the PWM frequency as usual
 * "Laa:bb" sets the RPM range as "aa" to "bb".
 "Lbb" just sets the max RPM to "bb".
 Default RPM values are 60 min 10000 max